Applying for a New License (Teen Drivers) in Wisconsin

 If you are new to the state, you can get a probationary driver's license as long as you are 16 years old, have a valid out-of-state license or instruction permit for at least 6 months, and have not had a violation in 6 months.
 Any applicant younger than 18 years old must show proof of completion for a driver's education course and behind-the-wheel training from your previous state when you apply.

 If you haven’t completed a Driver’s Ed course, you must wait until you are 18 years old to get your probationary driver's license from the Division of Motor Vehicles, or you may go through the GDL process outlined below.

-A Class D probationary license, good for two years from your next birthday, is issued to new residents who surrender a license equivalent to Class D.
+A Class D probationary license, good for 2 years from your next birthday, is issued to new residents who surrender a license equivalent to Class D.

 The number of accidents involving teen drivers is alarming.
 In fact, only 6% of all Wisconsin-licensed drivers are ages 16-19, but drivers in this age group account for 16% of all drivers involved in crashes.
 Because of this, Wisconsin employs a GDL program in which teens must meet certain milestones before obtaining a full driver's license.